 Other things worth mentioning:

 • An obsessive attention to detail drives me to spend hours Photoshopping dandruff off a dog, or lint from the sweater in your rockin’ new professional headshot.
-It’s strangely relaxing.
+I swear it's relaxing.
+Concerned that your dog needs to be on leash?
+Don't worry!
+Photoshop can make those disappear, too.

 • My gear is heavily insured against bites and scratches from overly enthusiastic models, so don’t sweat it if your pupper’s on the wild side.